 Centro Memoria Sefardi

-The Jewish quarter of Granada is home to the Centre of Sephardic Memory set in a typical Realejo house.
-It is right behind the Casa de los Tiros museum and well worth a visit.
+The Jewish quarter of Granada is home to the Centre of Sephardic Memory.
+Set in a typical Realejo house, right behind the Casa de los Tiros museum.
+Well worth a visit.

 Click here to find out more Centro Memoria Sefardi de Granada